Hypercubed/cypress-gherkin/README.md

 ## Usage

 `cypress-gherkin` is not a preprocessor and, therefore, doesn't support cucumber feature and step definition files (see [Credits and alternatives](#Credits-and-alternatives) if that is what you want).
-Instead `cypress-gherkin` is designed to work with and alongside existing cypress tests.
+Instead `cypress-gherkin` is designed to work with and alongside existing Cypress tests.

 By way of example let's start with a simple existing cypress test: